ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/manual-configuration/cluster-installation.md

 ```

 We set 0.0.0.0 in the mongodb.conf.
 It means ```listen on every available network interface```.
 If you don't have a firewall, you will accept all connections from everywhere to your MongoDB server.
 We recommend adding security credentials to your MongoDB instance with the following commands.

-If you want to enable authentication, you can still automate it using the `mongodb_install.sh ----auto-create` script.
-It will generate a random username and password

 ## Install the origin and edge groups